mik-jozef/chalk/README.md

 Function trait, Closure class able to hold closures?
-Reflection powerful enough to enable code only implementation lambdas and nested functions cannot be returned if they capture ref to local variable, by default they do what?
-Should enums be copyable?
-how should destructor be named?
+Reflection powerful enough to enable code only implementation lambdas and nested functions cannot be returned if they capture ref to local variable, by default they do what? types can be variables, parameter types that are inferable from arguments must be implicit Should enums be copyable? yes, they are constant, anyway. should their copy constructors be allowed to have side effects? (or any copy constructors?) how should destructor be named? `~new`
-Every trait is implicitly generic, can access their own class type Is it possible to assign `A fn(?B)` to `A fn(B)`?
-Allocators and a type for stack frames? `Function.StackFrame` or `StackFrame<*Function fn>` A single Function type for all types of functions, no special function pointer `Allocator<X>` trait, `DefaultAllocator<X>` class
+Is it possible to assign `A fn(?B)` to `A fn(B)`? should be Allocators and a type for stack frames? `Function.StackFrame` or `StackFrame<*Function fn>` A single Function type for all types of functions, no special function pointer `Allocator<X>` trait, `DefaultAllocator<X>` class